-Interested in gerontology certificate programs that could help you prepare to pursue a future career working on behalf of the elderly?
+Interested in Gerontology Certificate Graduate Programs that could help you prepare to pursue a future career working on behalf of the elderly?
 These non-degree programs may help you to explore a specific area of the study of aging – like elder healthcare, gerontological nursing, senior housing, and more.
 If you are hoping to make a difference in the lives of elderly patients or discover ways to address the physical, mental, or social challenges of growing older, perhaps earning a campus-based or online gerontology certificate is the next step for you!
 Why not take the time to explore your options, while learning more about a potential gerontology career track?
 Check out some helpful info, below.

 What is a gerontologist, and what do they do?
 Gerontologists are medical scientists who conduct research on the study of aging.
 They may design studies, test drugs, develop health programs, and explore the biology of growing older.
 Often, the goal of gerontologists is to develop treatments or preventative measures for health problems that affect elderly populations.
 They may work for research labs, universities, pharmaceutical companies, etc[i].

 Of course, the field of gerontology may reach far beyond the laboratory.
 Some gerontologists work directly with patients in a clinical capacity, after earning a medical degree.[ii]
 Some Nurse Practitioners may work specifically with adult and geriatric patients, providing much-needed nursing care and services.[iii]
 In short, a certificate of gerontology may offer insight that could be useful in any number of professional roles!